wardle/oink/README.md

 This will provide a Lucene-backed search index, permitting search of LOINC entities via a range of different facets.

+### `com.eldrix.oink.graph`

+This will provide a graph-based API to LOINC data, including resolution of LOINC part components to alternative terminologies such as SNOMED CT.

 ### List outdated dependencies